 The final notice clearly demonstrates the FCA’s expectations for robust and comprehensive testing of reporting.
 This requirement is more clearly articulated for MiFID II, where testing for accuracy and completeness is mandatory under RTS 22, Article 15 and these controls should be in place at go-live.
 Similarly, from 1 November (next week!) when EMIR Level 3 goes live, a lot of reporting requirements currently in the EMIR Q&As become part of the Regulatory Technical Standards and therefore become more easily enforceable by the national competent authorities.

-The FCA says the fine, the largest so far for transaction reporting, ‘reflects the importance’ it puts on this type of reporting and the important role it plays in ensuring a transparent market.
+The FCA says the fine, the largest so far, ‘reflects the importance’ it puts on this type of reporting and the important role it plays in ensuring a transparent market.
 The action also shows that the regulator will fine you more if you’ve got it wrong previously and that it is applying the same approach to EMIR as it does with MiFID in terms of fining on a per record basis.

 Expect more fines as regimes mature